pavansnt/Internship-Learning-Log/README.md

 Overall, today’s learning helped me understand how to handle duplicate data issues, the importance of correct field mapping, and when to create custom fields during migration

 ---
+Here is your **learning written correctly based on your observation** 👇

+---

+# 📘 Learning of the day - Activity task and event objects

+Today, I explored how **Activity, Task, and Event objects work in Salesforce**, especially while trying to create custom fields.
+Initially, I thought custom fields should be created directly in the Task or Event object, but I noticed that the “New” option was not available in their Fields & Relationships section.
+However, when I went through the Activity setup, I was able to create a custom field there.

+From this, I understood that **Activity is a shared layer for both Task and Event**, and fields created at the Activity level are actually applied to both Task and Event objects.
+That is why the field was visible during mapping in Datamatter, even though it was not clearly visible in the Task object’s field section.

+This helped me realize that **Task and Event are special objects in Salesforce and are controlled through Activity for certain configurations**, especially for shared fields.
+Unlike normal objects, they do not always allow direct customization in the same way, which can be confusing at first.

+Overall, I learned how Activity acts as a bridge between Task and Event, and how custom field creation behaves differently compared to other standard objects.